poult-lab/daily-word/english_words_ learning.md

 24.lease  [liːs]

-[noun] to take out a lease on a house.
+[noun] to take out a lease on a house. / I have signed lease.

 "a legal agreement that allows you to use a building, a piece of equipment or some land for a period of time, usually in return for rent"